How Performance Marketing Accelerates B-to-B Prospecting

 JANUARY 6, 2016

 With a tip of the hat to Barbara Walters , I’d like to introduce ten fascinating people who have brought new ideas and admirable energy to the B2B marketing world this year.
-This round-up represents only a small sample of the fresh thinking that drives the upward march of B2B “modern marketing.”
 It’s an eclectic list, culled from contacts I happened to make in 2015.
+We are lucky to have them.

 Martyn Etherington Speaks: the story of a B2B digital marketing turnaround